telerik/kendo-themes/packages/material/docs/index.md

     npm install --save @progress/kendo-theme-material
     ```

-1. Apply the Material theme options according to the instructions in the article on [styling]({% slug themesandstyles %}).
+1. Include the Material theme in your application according to the instructions in the article on [styling]({% slug themesandstyles %}).

 ## Dependencies